Regularity of limit sets of AdS quasi-Fuchsian groups: Introduction

-\begin{defi}\cite{DGK} A discrete subgroup $\G$ of $G=\PO(n,2) $ is $\AdS$-convex cocompact if it acts properly discontinously and cocompactly on some properly convex closed subset $\cC$ of $\ADS^{n+1}$ with nonempty interior whose ideal boundary $\partial_i \cC := \overline{\cC}\setminus \cC $ does not contain any nontrivial projective segment. \end{defi}
+\begin{defi}\cite{DGK} A discrete subgroup $\G$ of $G=\PO(n,2) $ is $\AdS$ \emph{convex-cocompact} if it acts properly discontinously and cocompactly on some properly convex closed subset $\cC$ of $\ADS^{n+1}$ with nonempty interior whose ideal boundary $\partial_i \cC := \overline{\cC}\setminus \cC $ does not contain any nontrivial projective segment. \end{defi}

-Any infinite convex-cocompact group contains proximal elements, ie. elements that have a unique attractive fixed point in $\partial \ADS^{n+1}$.
+Any infinite convex-cocompact group contains proximal elements, ie. elements that have a unique attracting fixed point in $\partial \ADS^{n+1}$.
 For $\G$ a discrete subgroup of $\PO(n,2)$, the \emph{proximal limit set of $\G$ } is the closure $\Lambda_\G \subset \RP^{n,2}$ of the set of attracting fixed points of proximal elements of $\G$.
 Since $\G$ acts properly discontinuously on a convex set $\cC$, the proximal limit set coincides with the ideal boundary of $\cC.$ It is shown in \cite{DGK} that this notion of limit set coincides with the closure of orbits in the boundary.

-\begin{defi} A discrete group of $\PO(n,2)$ is $\AdS$-quasi-Fuchsian if it is $\AdS$-convex cocompact and its proximal limit set is homeomorphic to a $n-1$ dimensional sphere.
+\begin{defi} A discrete group of $\PO(n,2)$ is $\AdS$ \emph{quasi-Fuchsian} if it is $\AdS$ convex-cocompact and its proximal limit set is homeomorphic to a $n-1$ dimensional sphere.

-If moreover, the group preserves a totally geodesic copy of $\Hyp^n$, it is called $\AdS$-Fuchsian. \end{defi}
+If moreover, the group preserves a totally geodesic copy of $\Hyp^n$ in $\ADS^{n+1}$, it is called \emph{$\AdS$-Fuchsian}. \end{defi}

 The limit set of an $\AdS$-Fuchsian group is a geometric sphere, hence a $\cC^1$-submanifold of $\partial \ADS$.
 The principal aim of this article is to show that the converse holds:

 \begin{theorem} Let $\G\subset \PO(n,2)$ be $\AdS$ quasi-Fuchsian.
 If $\Lambda_\G$ is a $\mathcal C^1$ submanifold of $\partial\ADS^{n+1}$, then $\G$ is Fuchsian. \end{theorem}